 The Office of Victim Assistance (OVA) staff offer educational programming to all members of the campus community, as well as community partners who do similar and related work.
 In addition to counseling and advocacy services, OVA offers presentations on all of our topic areas and how to support people who may be impacted by difficult or disruptive life events.
 OVA topic areas include, but are not limited to: physical assault, hazing, bias motivated incidents, grief and loss, discrimination, harassment, sexual harassment, intimate partner abuse, sexual assault and stalking.

 Below are some presentaions OVA offers.
 We prefer to do "What OVA Offers" with a version of "Supporting Survivors."
-Starting Summer 2018 ALL presentation request will go through a new online form as part of the Health and Wellness Services out of Student Affairs.
-Please fill this form out: www.colorado.edu/health/outreach.
+To request a presentation please fill this form out: www.colorado.edu/health/outreach.
 If you have any questions call 303-492-8855.

 How can we support you and how to refer people to OVA